Youth Swimming Lessons

 **Employees, eligible family members, and students of Mount St. Mary's University are considered to be members of the "Mount Community" for the purpose of swimming lessons.

 Otter - Is comfortable in the water.
-Can put face in the water, demonstrate front and back floats, can kick with a kickboard independently, and swim on front and back independently with the use of a swim buoy for a distance of 50 feet.
+Can put face in the water, demonstrate front and back floats, can kick with a kick-board independently for a distance of 30 feet, and swim on front and back independently with the use of a swim buoy for a distance of 50 feet.

 Porpoise - Enjoys going under water!
-Can kick with a kickboard independently, swim on front and back independently with the use of a swim buoy for a distance of 25 meters, and swim for a distance of 20 feet without a swim buoy.
+Can kick with a kick-board independently for a distance of 50 feet, swim on front and back independently with the use of a swim buoy for a distance of 25 meters.
 Can jump into deep water without assistance.

 Seal - Is very comfortable in the water.
 Enjoys going under water and jumping into deep water.
 Can swim on front and back for a distance of 25 meters with the use of a swim buoy and 50 feet without a swim buoy.